Many of my patients express a strong interest in not only building muscle mass but also in finding effective ways to lose fat.

 Are There Any Side Effects?

-More severe side effects reported using Yohimbe include chest pain, kidney failure, heart attack, and seizures .
+According to Webmed, more severe complications including chest pain, kidney failure, heart attacks, and seizures have been reported .

 “The problem with yohimbine is that you can’t regulate the amount in a dosage.
 It all depends on what part of the tree it comes from, how it’s cultivated, how it’s exported, and so on.
 The amount of extract you get will vary.”